Houlak/houlak-cli/README.md

 - **Python 3.8+**
 - **AWS CLI v2** - [Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - **AWS Session Manager Plugin** - [Installation Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
+- **AWS Profile Configuration** - `houlak-cli` is based on AWS profiles configured locally in `~/.aws/config`.
+The first step is to have your AWS profile configured for the account you want to connect to.
+You can configure it manually or use the `setup` command.

 ## Installation